Transloading Vs. Intermodal Shipping: What is the Difference?

 If you have a shipment that includes different destinations, transloading might be a better option so that the cargo can be handled more efficiently and overall have more flexibility.

 However, a significant disadvantage of transloading is that the container must be opened and the cargo handled and moved.
-This means the risks for damages, thefts, and delays are also higher.
+This means the risks of damages, thefts, and delays are also higher.

 To define the best solution for you, we invite you to contact us.
-We will be happy to answer your questions and provide you with a quote for your intermodal shipment across Canada!
+We will be happy to answer your questions and provide you with a quote for your intermodal shipment across Canada and cross border into the US!